datacite/tasks/product_specifications/K4HtchG5/readme.md

 - As a repository admin, I would like the data to fresh with the previous month of access to the dashboard, so that I can use the data to make reports up to the previous month.
   - In other words data in the dashbaord can be upt-to on 30 days old.
 - As a dashboard user, I expect the dashboard page response time to be under 5 seconds (LCP < 5 for desktop at P90).
+- As a product designer, I would like the following html element to have a ID so that we can track selection in our analytics platform.
+  - toggle element for format widget
+  - selecting elements in the series widget
+  - Export data  button element
+  - Time interval widget toogle element
+  - Sources selection toggle element

 ## Feature Flag